 What is Skin Cancer?

 So how do you remove skin cancers from around the eyes and face?
 Think of a mine field and how you would make it safe; first detect the mines, then clear the mines.
-In the same way, we treat skin cancer by first detecting skin cancer cells with a microscope and then clearing them.
-This is the principle of Mohs surgery, targeting abnormal cancer cells and preserving normal skin tissue.
+In the same way, we treat skin cancer by first detecting the cells with a microscope and then clearing them.
+This is the principle of Mohs surgery, targeting abnormal cancer cells and preserving normal tissue.
 In other words, only what is necessary to be removed, is removed.

-Traditional surgery doesn’t look for skin cancer cells but instead tries to clear the skin cancer by removing lots of normal skin and tissue around the cancer.
+Traditional surgery doesn’t look for skin cancer cells but instead tries to clear the cancer by removing lots of normal skin and tissue around the cancer.
 This is still a valid option if there is excess skin tissue, like on the belly, but not suitable on the face where the skin is precious.
 Who wants to have facial skin removed unnecessarily?
-Mohs surgery has dual advantages of maximising skin cancer clearance whilst minimising the sacrifice of normal skin and tissue, giving you the highest chance of a great aesthetic result after reconstruction.
+Mohs surgery has dual advantages of maximising clearance whilst minimising the sacrifice of normal skin and tissue, giving you the highest chance of a great aesthetic result after reconstruction.